A generalization of Zakalyukin's lemma, and symmetries of surface singularities: Introduction

 By definition, the intersection of the two planes $\Pi_0$ and $\Pi_1$ is the co-normal line $l_2$.
 When $p$ is a cuspidal edge, then one of the two half-lines in the co-normal line $l_2$ emanating from $f(p)$ points in the direction where the image of $f$ lies, which is called the {\it cuspidal direction}.
 The section of the image of $f$ by $\Pi_1$ at $f(p)$ gives a cusp (cf. \cite{F} and \cite{HNSUY}), which is called the {\it sectional cusp} at $f(p)$.
 The cuspidal direction is the line in the normal plane $\Pi_1$ at $f(p)$ which bisects the cusp.
 On the other hand, if $p$ is a swallowtail, then the projection of the singular set image of $f$ to $\Pi_0$ forms a cusp in $\Pi_0$ (cf. \cite{MSUY}).
 We show the following:

 {\bf Theorem C.} {\it Let $f:U\to \R^3$ be a $C^r$-map defined on a non-empty open subset $U\,(\subset \R^2)$, and let $p\in U$ be a cuspidal edge, a swallowtail, or a cuspidal cross cap.
-Suppose that there exist an isometry $T$ of $\R^3$ fixing $f(p)$ and an open neighborhood $V$ of $p$ such that $T\circ f(V)\subset f(U)$.
+Suppose that $f$ is $U$-proper at $p$, $f^{-1}(f(p))=\{p\}$ and there exist an isometry $T$ of $\R^3$ fixing $f(p)$ and an open neighborhood $V$ of $p$ such that $T\circ f(V)\subset f(U)$.
 Then $T$ is an involution.
-If $T$ is not the identity map, then it is \begin{itemize} \item[(i)] the reflection with respect to the limiting tangent plane $\Pi_0$, or \item[(ii)] the reflection with respect to the normal plane $\Pi_1$, or \item[(iii)] the reflection with respect to the co-normal plane $\Pi_2$, or \item[(iv)] the $180^\circ$-rotation with respect to the co-normal line $l_2$. \end{itemize} Moreover, there exist a connected open neighborhood $W(\subset V)$ of $p$ and a $C^r$-involution $\psi:W\to W$ such that $f\circ \psi=T\circ f$ on $W$.
+If $T$ is not the identity map, then it is \begin{itemize} \item[(i)] the reflection with respect to the limiting tangent plane $\Pi_0$, \item[(ii)] the reflection with respect to the normal plane $\Pi_1$, \item[(iii)] the reflection with respect to the co-normal plane $\Pi_2$, or \item[(iv)] the $180^\circ$-rotation with respect to the co-normal line $l_2$. \end{itemize} Moreover, there exist a connected open neighborhood $W(\subset V)$ of $p$ and a $C^r$-involution $\psi:W\to W$ such that $f\circ \psi=T\circ f$ on $W$.
 Furthermore, the following assertions hold: \begin{enumerate} \item[(c1)] If $p$ is a cuspidal edge or a cuspidal cross cap singular point, then ${\rm (iii)}$ never happens.
-Moreover, if $p$ is a point at which the limiting normal curvature does not vanish, then only ${\rm (ii)}$ happens. \item[(c2)] If $p$ is a swallowtail or a cuspidal cross cap singular point, then each point $q\in W$ in the set $S$ of self-intersections $($of $f)$ satisfies $f\circ \psi(q)=f(q)$.
-Moreover, $\psi(q)=q$ implies $q=p$.
-In particular, each point of $f(S)$ is fixed by $T$. \item[(c3)] If $p$ is a swallowtail, only ${\rm (iii)}$ happens. \end{enumerate} }
+Moreover, if $p$ is a point at which the limiting normal curvature does not vanish, then only ${\rm (ii)}$ happens. \item[(c2)] If $p$ is a swallowtail or a cuspidal cross cap singular point, then each point of the image $f(S)$ of the self-intersection set $S(\subset W)$ of $f$ is fixed by $T$. \item[(c3)] If $p$ is a swallowtail, only ${\rm (iii)}$ happens. \end{enumerate} }

+The assumption that $f$ is $U$-proper at $p$ and $f^{-1}(f(p))=\{p\}$ is not artificial because if a smooth map has a singular point giving a cuspidal edge, a swallowtail, or a cuspidal cross cap singularity, then the restriction of the map to a sufficiently small neighborhood satisfies such a property (cf. Proposition \ref{prop:Im}).
 The corresponding assertions for cross cap singular points have been shown in \cite{HNSUY2}.
 The assertion (c1) contains a symmetric property of cuspidal edges with non-zero limiting normal curvature, which has been shown in \cite[Theorem 5.1]{HNSUY} as a special case.